kyverno/kyverno-envoy-plugin/docs/DocsArchitecture.md

     - Minimizes network overhead for authorization checks and fastest on authorization checks as compared to others options.
     - Efficient resource utilization by sharing a pod.
   - Cons:
-    - Very complex installation of the sidecar  .
+    - Very complex installation of the sidecar.
     - Failure of the application can impact authorization and vice versa.

 Explaining Deployement of kyverno external authorization as sidecar container in same Pod

-- Consider tight coupling if the application and authorization logic are highly dependent and Considering minimum network overhead or lowest latency for authorization checks .
-If we automate or improve the installation then this method of deployment of external authorization will be best Way to deploy kyverno-envoy server as separate container in same pod or as sidecar container .
+- Consider tight coupling if the application and authorization logic are highly dependent and considering minimum network overhead or lowest latency for authorization checks.
+If we automate or improve the installation then this method of deployment of external authorization will be best way to deploy kyverno-envoy server as separate container in same pod or as sidecar container.

 ![Architecture](demo/istio/architecture2.png)

 To automate or improve the installation
-  -  we can add a Mutate webhook admission controller to add/inject our sidecar container with the pod , if the pod configuration has annotation like `kyverno-envoy-injection=enabled` then the admission controller automatically inject the kyverno-envoy sidecar container into pods and opa also uses this type of admission controller which injects the sidecar
+  -  we can add a Mutate webhook admission controller to add/inject our sidecar container with the pod, if the pod configuration has annotation like `kyverno-envoy-injection=enabled` then the admission controller automatically inject the kyverno-envoy sidecar container into pods and opa also uses this type of admission controller which injects the sidecar

   -  To build the mutating webhook admission controller for injecting sidecar container we can take reference from an open-source project [tumblr/k8s-sidecar-injector](https://github.com/tumblr/k8s-sidecar-injector)